 The signing service provider has ascertained that the customer is authorized to use a TN (e.g., by business agreement or evidence the customer has access to use the number).
 This includes TNs assigned by another service provider.

-The TN is not permanently assigned to an individual customer but the signing provider can track the use of the number by a customer for certain calls or during a certain timeframe.
+The TN is not permanently assigned to an individual customer, but the signing provider can track the use of the TN by a customer for certain calls or during a certain timeframe.

-NOTE 2: Ultimately it is up to service provider policy to decide what constitutes “legitimate right to assert a telephone number” but the service provider’s reputation may be directly dependent on how rigorous they have been in making this assertion.
+NOTE 2: Ultimately it is up to service provider policy to decide what constitutes “legitimate right to assert a TN” but the service provider’s reputation may be directly dependent on how rigorous they have been in making this assertion.

-B. Partial Attestation: The signing provider shall satisfy all of the following conditions:
+B. Partial Attestation: The signing service provider shall satisfy all of the following conditions:

 Is responsible for the origination of the call onto the IP-based service provider voice network.